KDahir247/UnityTechDemo/README.md

 <br/>
 Decide on the animation system.
 Common Animator, Kinematica, animation ecs job
 <br/>
-Remove AnimationController for Custom Shader using Shader graph in main menu (Lerp) (Complete)
+Decide on the Network Tool.
+Pun2, Mirror, DotsNet Remove AnimationController for Custom Shader using Shader graph in main menu (Lerp) (Complete)
 <br/>
 Add functionality to top right buttons on main menu